 For loan officers, the product they’re selling is not a home loan, it’s the experience they provide for their clients.
-(Almost) Anyone with a mortgage license can sell premium rates, but do clients want a great rate or a good rate with a great experience?
+(Almost) Anyone with a mortgage license can sell premium rates, but the question is this: do clients want a great rate or a good rate with a great experience?

-The best originators have cultivated a smooth process that allows them to alleviate anxiety, exceed borrower expectations, and close loans on time.
+The best originators have cultivated a smooth process, allowing them to alleviate anxiety, exceed borrower expectations, and close loans quickly.
 Their process is what earns them positive reviews, and continued referrals from business partners and clients.

 Start Building Your Tech Stack

-Right out of the gate you will need to research and decide on a loan origination system (LOS).
-The LOS will handle the backend of your loan files, help with compliance documentation, and is typically integrated with decision and pricing engines.
+You will need to research and decide on a loan origination system (LOS) right out of the gate.
+The LOS handles the backend of your loan files and helps with compliance documentation.
+In addition, it’s also typically integrated with decision and pricing engines.

 To truly build a scalable business, you will need to leverage mortgage automation solutions.
 This type of mortgage software, like Floify, allows loan officers to automate repetitive and time-consuming tasks like status updates and document collection so they can stay out of the loan file time sink.

 You will need to develop consistent lead sources in order to have long-term success as a mortgage loan originator.
-Most brand new loan officers will leverage their immediate network as a source of quick business and referrals, but what do you do when that resource is exhausted?
+Many new LOs will leverage their immediate network as a source of quick business and referrals.
+So what do you do when that resource is exhausted?